 Recent years have also seen growing attempts by nations to use the Internet to fracture, assault, and contest reality.
 Social media platforms such as Facebook and Twitter fracture reality by nature given that the social media feeds of each user are tailored to his political views, sexual orientation, artistic taste, occupation and more.
-As such, a Facebook user may see news articles describing mass protests in Russian paid Facebook ads which targeted Americans during the 2016 elections.
+As such, a Facebook user may see news articles describing mass protests in Lebanon, while another may see an article listing luxury hotels in Beirut.
+In the digital age, reality is fragmented into millions of atoms.
+Some nations have attempted to weaponize the fractured nature of social media.
+Such was the case with Russian paid Facebook ads which targeted Americans during the 2016 elections.
 African Americans were exposed to Facebook ads that depicted police brutality against Blacks in an effort to drive down support for Hillary Clinton.
 Conversely, conservative users saw ads depicting America's borders as vulnerable in the face of droves of illegal immigrants, thus increasing support for Donald Trump (Manor, 2019).